brantpan1/Maze/README.md

 # Maze Solver

 ## Welcome
-Welcome to Maze Solver, a Python project that enables you to navigate through different types of mazes and solve them using various algorithms.
+Welcome to Maze Solver, a Java project that enables you to navigate through different types of mazes and solve them using various algorithms.

 ## Features